ballerina-platform/ballerina-release/release-notes/swan-lake-beta3-release-note.md

 - Added the completion extension API for TOML configuration files
 - Add completion support for `Ballerina.toml`
 - Added the offline build configuration option
-Clients can set the `ls.compilation.online` system property `true` or `false`, in order to run the language server's compilations online or offline.
+Clients can set the `ls.compilation.online` system property to`true` or `false` in order to run the language server's compilations online or offline.
 By default, the compilations are running offline.

 #### Improvements